 - Follow your doctor’s orders to the letter!
 This includes utilizing all recommended treatments and medications.

-- Stay as healthy as possible!
+- Stay as healthy as possible.
 All medical conditions—even those beyond high blood pressure—are considered when determining your premiums.
 The healthier you are, the lower your premiums will be.

 The Best Outcome

 She also began taking blood pressure medication.
-During this time, she stayed in close contact with her doctor, who keep her medical records updated.
+During this time, she stayed in close contact with her doctor, who keeps her medical records updated.

 The Okay Outcome

 After diagnosis, his doctor prescribed him high blood pressure medication.
 While Jacob does take his medication as prescribed, he didn’t change his eating habits or begin an exercise routine.

 The Poor Outcome

 There was no indication he was prepared to take measures to lower his blood pressure, so the insurance company rated him as a high risk candidate.

 As a result, his application was denied.

-With assistance from your agent and doctor, as well as commitment by you to stay healthy, you can still obtain a policy which will provide for your family.
+With assistance from your agent and doctor, as well as a personal commitment to stay healthy, you can obtain a policy which will provide for your family.